Lab members

 Principal Investigator

-I am the Samuel Herrick Professor in the Department of Biomedical Engineering and Mechanics at Virginia Tech.
-I am also a member of the Virginia Tech-Wake Forest School of Biomedical Engineering and Sciences, an affiliate of VT’s Department of Mechanical Engineering and Department of Biological Sciences, a member of VT’s Integrative Organismal Biology group, and the director of Virginia Tech’s BIOTRANS program.
-I also serve as Associate Editor for the journal Royal Society Open Science.
+I am the Samuel Herrick Professor in the Department of Mechanical Engineering at Virginia Tech.
+I am also a member of the Virginia Tech-Wake Forest School of Biomedical Engineering and Sciences, an affiliate of VT’s Department of Biomedical Engineering and Mechanics, Department of Biological Sciences, and Department of Entomology, a member of VT’s Integrative Organismal Biology group, and member of of VT's BIOTRANS interdisciplinary graduate education program.

 Graduate students